damienlethiec/after-le-wagon/README.md

 1. [CSS] and [HTML] references
 1. [Awesome Ruby]
-1. A [resource] from Sylvain Peigney, similar to this topic with a ton of miscellaneous cools links ! :star2:
 1. [Ruby] and [Rails] style guides
 1. [Ruby Weekly] newsletter
 1. [Exercism] to test your skills with great coding challenges
 1. [Ruby Monk], chill design & enteresting exercices
+1. Cool potcasts like [Syntax] and [Le Ruby Nouveau]
+1. How to [automate] your linting in Rails with Rubocop (+ don't forget to integrate it in your text editor)
+1. Do you want more?
+Check this [resource] by a former student with a ton of miscellaneous cools links ! :star2:

 ## Contributing